 Lizzie Marshall Shipwreck West Coast Trail

-More Shipwrecks Near the Lizzie Marshall
+More Shipwrecks Near the Lizzie Marshall (KM47)

-The Wempe Brothers Shipwreck at 49.4km
+The Wempe Brothers Shipwreck Near KM49

 The Wempe Brothers Shipwreck -West Coast Trail Graveyard of the PacificThere are two more shipwrecks relatively near to the Lizzie Marshall.
 The Puritan, a 614 ton, 4 masted schooner lays just past Bonilla Falls at about kilometre 49.
 The 4 masted wooden schooner, Wempe Brothers lays at the edge of the reef a few hundred metres further along.
 The Wempe Brothers was a 4 masted schooner just 70 tons heavier than the Puritan, that wrecked here a century ago.
 The Wempe Brothers was sailing in from San Pedro, California in ballast.
 She was heading for Puget Sound to pick up lumber when she was claimed by the Graveyard of the Pacific.
-The crew of 10 experienced very stormy weather as she neared the Cape Flattery lighthouse and entrance to Juan de Fuca Strait.
+The crew of 10 experienced very stormy weather as she neared the Cape Flattery Lighthouse and entrance to Juan de Fuca Strait.
 Light winds and thick fog carried them towards the strait, however the fast current pulled them irresistibly north towards the coast of Vancouver Island.
-The Wempe Brothers was carried so close to the Carmanah Point that the lighthouse lights were reported to be reflected on the ships sails and hull.
+The Wempe Brothers was carried so close to Carmanah Point Lighthouse that the lighthouse lights were reported to be reflected on the ships sails and hull.
 The crew had no idea they were so far out of their intended position and the sudden appearance of a lighthouse must have been terrifying.
 The wind was dead calm so sailing to safety was not an option.
 The crew managed to drop two anchors in a desperate effort to halt the ship before colliding with the shore.
 It was too late, however, as the Wempe Brothers was carried onto the beach at 5am on October 28th, 1903.

 Wempe Brothers shipwreck continued here...

-The Puritan Shipwreck at 48.5km
+The Puritan Shipwreck Near KM48.5

-The Puritan Shipwreck -West Coast Trail Graveyard of the PacificThe Puritan was a 4 masted schooner of 614 tons sailing inbound from San Francisco in ballast.
+Shipwreck Icon West Coast TrailThe Puritan was a 4 masted schooner of 614 tons sailing inbound from San Francisco in ballast.
 She was heading for Port Gamble in Washington to pick up a load of lumber when the crew failed to account for the strong current in Juan de Fuca Strait.
 Owing to the thick fog and heavy seas, the Puritan stumbled blindly into the rocks of Bonilla Point.
 The crew of 10 made the same mistake that hundreds of crews before them made.
 They didn't reckon their course with the notorious, strong current of the Juan de Fuca Strait.
 The current pushed them far northwest of their perceived position.
 Unable to see due to the thick fog, stormy weather and darkness of night the Puritan was pushed into the rocky Bonilla Point.
 The record shows that she was wrecked at 5am on November 13, 1896.
 The crew decided to wait for daybreak to figure out their escape.
-When the morning finally came, a lone Indian found them and battling the surf, managed to run a rope from the ship to the shore.
-The crew used the life-line to escape the crumbling ship.
+When the morning finally came, a local First Nations man found them, and battling the surf, managed to run a rope from the ship to the shore after hours of agonizing attempts, waist deep in the freezing ocean.
+The crew was then able to get a heavy rope to shore and rig a life-line to escape the crumbling ship.
 The Puritan, continuously bashed by the sea until on the following day she was laying her masts in the surf, and quickly began breaking up.
-The crew made their way to the Carmanah lighthouse and later ferried to Victoria.
-For his heroic efforts, the Indian was reportedly rewarded.
+The crew made their way to the Carmanah Point Lighthouse and later ferried to Victoria.
+For his heroic efforts, this incredibly heroic man was given a reward from the Canadian government.
 Today hiking the West Coast Trail, you will find some of the ship's remains on the outer reef.

 Puritan shipwreck continued here...

-West Coast Trail Campsites Near the Lizzie Marshall
+Campsites Near the Lizzie Marshall (KM47)

 Bonilla Creek Campsite at 48km